Curricular Education Programs

 Letters must be addressed to the “Undergraduate Associate Selection Committee” and emailed as MS Word document or Adobe pdf directly from the recommender to undergrad@eagleton.rutgers.edu.
 Letters sent directly by the applicant will not be accepted.

 Students should submit application before letters of recommendation are sent.
-All recommendations must be received by 5:00 pm on deadline date in order to be considered.
+All recommendations must be received by 5:00 pm on the deadline date in order to be considered.
 Late recommendation letters will not be forwarded to the selection committee.

 Applicants will be notified by email when letters of recommendation are processed by Eagleton.